2022 National League Wild Card Series: Game 1

 Jean Segura hit the go-ahead 2-run single for the Phillies in Game 1.

 Game 1 featured a pitching match-up between Phillies ace Zack Wheeler, who had not allowed a run to the Cardinals in 12 2/3 regular-season innings, and Jose Quintana, a Cardinals trade deadline acquisition.
 The game was scoreless until the seventh inning, when Juan Yepez hit a pinch-hit two-run home run off of Jose Alvarado, who had just relieved Wheeler.
 Yepez's home run was the first go-ahead pinch-hit home run in St. Louis Cardinals postseason history.

 The score was still 2–0 in the top of the ninth when Cardinals closer Ryan Helsley, who had jammed fingers on his throwing hand in his previous appearance, allowed a single and two walks, then hit Alec Bohm with a 101-mph fastball, giving the Phillies their first run.
+Following the hit-by-pitch, Andre Pallante relieved Helsey due to the hand injury.
 With the bases still loaded, the next batter Jean Segura hit an opposite-field single to give the Phillies a 3–2 lead.
 The Phillies got three more runs in the inning, making the score 6–2.
 The Cardinals scored a run in their half of the ninth, but Zach Eflin struck out the game-tying run in Yadier Molina to give the Phillies their first postseason victory in 11 years.
-Before the game, the St. Louis Cardinals had been 93–0 when leading a postseason game by two or more runs in the ninth inning.
+Before the game, the St. Louis Cardinals had been 93–0 when leading a postseason game by two or more runs after eight innings.
+The Phillies' six-run ninth inning set a new record for most runs scored in the ninth inning while trailing in postseason history.